Global generation of test ideals in mixed characteristic and applications: -test modules of linear series

 Since $X$ is Noetherian, we may pick finitely many elements $D_1,\ldots ,D_r\in |W|$ such that $\tau _+(\omega _X , \lambda \cdot |W|) = \sum _{i=1}^r\tau _+(\omega _X , \lambda \cdot D_i)$.

 We also define $\tau_+(\cO_X, \lambda \cdot |W|) = \tau_+(\omega_X, \lambda \cdot |W|) \otimes \omega_X^{-1}$. \end{definition}

 \begin{remark} Note, we could have also defined $\tau_+(\omega_X, \lambda \cdot |W|)$ as in the previous section as $\tau_+(\omega_X, \frb_{|W|}^\lambda)$.
-This is essentially what was done in positive characteristic in \cite{MustataNonNefLocusPositiveChar}.
-While we expect similar statements for that definition, we do not pursue that approach here. \end{remark}
+This is what is done in the classical situation of the multiplier ideal, and also what was done in positive characteristic in \cite{MustataNonNefLocusPositiveChar,SatoStabilityOfTestIdeals} (although in those cases, the sum formulation of the multiplier ideal as above is known to agree with $\tau_+(\omega_X, \frb_{|W|}^\lambda)$).
+While we expect similar statements for that latter definition, we do not pursue that approach here. \end{remark}

 If $D$ is a $\mathbb Q$-divisor with $\kappa (D)\geq 0$, then $mD$ is a divisor such that $|mD|\ne \emptyset$ for all $m>0$ sufficiently divisible.
 We let

 where we ignore the terms such that $|mD|=\emptyset$ (or equivalently we let $\tau_+ (\omega _X, \frac \lambda m \cdot | mD|)=0$ if $|mD|=\emptyset$).
 Recall that if $mD$ is not necessarily an integral divisor, then $|mD|=|\lfloor mD\rfloor|+\{mD\}$.
 We also let